Ben French explores why the process of change is more art than science

 There is something deeply liberating about seeing the process of change as something intuitive, and not something technical which could be distilled into a shiny report.
-This takes us away from another deliverable towards a way of thinking and acting, which, from experience, can be deeply satisfying.
-However, it is also deeply worrying because it means that you cannot just apply a framework to come up with an answer.
+This takes us away from another deliverable, towards a way of thinking and acting, which, from experience, can be deeply satisfying.
+However, it is also deeply worrying because it means that you cannot just apply a framework to produce an answer.

 The importance of incorporating a change management mindset into how the international development sector works has gained traction in the past two decades, although it is known by different names, from doing development differently to thinking and working politically.
 The most recent statement of this intent is the Department for International Development’s (DFID) position paper on Governance.

 Despite the proliferation of thinking and statements of intent, really incorporating this change management mindset into how we work has proven exceptionally difficult.
-Not because we do not have an effective way to explain what we are seeing or trying to do, but because we rely on applying a formula without the intuition behind it.
+Not because we do not have an effective way to explain what we are seeing or trying to do, but because we rely on applying a formula and often lack the subtly intuition required to enable change.
 Why?
 There are three reasons:

 All organisations and individuals have habits, and those of us with a bad habit (we all have them!) know just how difficult they can be to change.
 We have been talking about the importance of embedding change as key success criteria for a while, and embedding different concepts into the way we work.
 Each version has attempted to change our current practice, or habit, and replace it with a new habit that is less technical in nature and more aware of the environment in which we work, and thus better adapted to enabling change.